Nebe/boostnote_legacy_to_obsidian/README.md

 ## Limitations

+### Parser Limitations

-The parser has several limitations that users should be aware of:
+The CSON parser has several limitations that users should be aware of:

 1. **String Handling**:
    - String literals separated by whitespace are not connected into one string